Jesus in Islam

 “[Jesus] said, ‘Indeed, I am the slave of Allah.
 He has given me the Scripture and made me a prophet.’ ” Qur’an 19:30

+Jesus is a figure who is loved and revered by billions of people the world over, yet there is much confusion surrounding the status of this colossal personality.
 Islam is a religion of pure monotheism, or, in other words, the worship of The One and only true God – known as “Allah” in Arabic.
-Islam is also a religion of many great Prophets and Messengers, one of whom is Jesus (peace be upon him), a man whose name is known in almost every household.
+Islam is also a religion of many great Prophets and Messengers, one of whom is Jesus (peace be upon him).
 A man highly respected and revered by two major faiths: Islam and Christianity.
 What does this man, Jesus, have to do with Islam?
+Muslims and Christians both hold Jesus in high regard but view him in very different ways.
+This text aims to clarify the issues surrounding Jesus: Was Jesus God, or was he sent by God?
+Who was the real historical Jesus?

 Jesus as a Prophet & Messenger